The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: NuGrid yield tables and comparison of AGB yields

-In this Section, we present updated calculations of the \citet{battino+19, battino+21} yield tables and describe their incorporation into \VICE.
+In this Appendix, we present updated calculations of the \citet{battino+19, battino+21} yield tables, describe their incorporation into \VICE, and compare AGB yields in more detail.
 These models use the NuGrid MPPNP post-processing toolkit on models run using the \textsc{mesa} stellar evolution code \citep{mesa}.

 \citet{battino+19, battino+21} update the \citet{ritter+18} yield models with new reaction rates and increased mixing.
 These changes allow for an improved treatment of {\it s}--process isotopes in their models.
 However, between these models, the only updates are for masses 2 and $3\,\Mo$ at metallicities $Z=0.01, 0.02, 0.001, 0.002$.